 Incredible Virtual Games You Can Play Freely on Zoom

-There are a tonne of alternatives you can do for free when looking for games to play on Zoom with coworkers, which is fantastic.
+There are a ton of alternatives you can do for free when looking for games to play on Zoom with coworkers, which is fantastic.

 1. A scavenger hunt at home